Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Find out your child’s arm span measurements and take that into account.

-That being said, this is a brief chart of the average size racquet that children use based on their age.
+That being said, this is a brief chart of the average size racket that children use based on their age.

-From that point the next step up is a 27” racquet, which is what most of the professional tennis world is using.
+From that point the next step up is a 27” racket which is an adult-sized racket.

-If your child has an innate talent for tennis, consider getting them a slightly larger racquet than the suggestion for their age range.
+If your child has an innate talent for tennis, consider getting them a slightly larger racket than the suggestion for their age range.

 Muscle and wrist strength strongly come into play when deciding the right length and head size.